open-courses-statistics-data-science/how_to_make_r_package/README.md

 # How to create an R package

 This short course describes how to make an R package.
-It broadly follow's Chapter 2 of the [online version](https://r-pkgs.org/) of "R Packages (2nd edition)", by Hadley Wickham and Jennifer Bryan.
+It broadly follows Chapter 2 of the [online version](https://r-pkgs.org/) of "R Packages (2nd edition)", by Hadley Wickham and Jennifer Bryan.

 Requirements: